Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/10-Course-Review-and-Workshop/Lesson10.md

 In general, when using the `XCTestExpectation` class, your test method waits until all expectations are fulfilled or a specified timeout expires.

-To illustrate a common scenario, here are the general steps you would execute to create a unit test for a background download task using an instance of teh the `XCTestExpectation` class: <sup>1</sup>
+To illustrate a common scenario, here are the general steps you would execute to create a unit test for a background download task using an instance of the the `XCTestExpectation` class: <sup>1</sup>

 1. Create a new instance of `XCTestExpectation`.